BIO

 FABRICE PARACUELLOS

 I was raised in Paris and spent my summers in Brittany.
 I remember enjoying math and physics growing up.
 As a result, I studied engineering.
 I also studied business administration and got an M.S. in Engineering and an MBA, having studied at the University of Michigan Ross School of Business, HEC Paris, ESADE (Spain), Arts et Métiers ParisTech, and Denmark Technical University.
-I worked at Verizon, Cap Gemini, and founded 2 startups.
+I worked at Verizon, Cap Gemini, and founded two startups.

 The birth of my two children has been the most meaningful event in my life.
 When my daughter was born I remember asking myself about how to bring meaning in my professional life.
 I had enjoyed my corporate work but felt that something was missing.
 At that time I briefly contemplated becoming a psychotherapist.
 I had received therapy in my late teens and had found that encounter profoundly meaningful, but implicitly ruled this career out (in retrospect rightfully, as I believe I was not mature enough then).